MORNING FATIGUE: DISCOVER WHY YOU FEEL TIRED

 The Caffeine Conundrum: When Your Pick-Me-Up Keeps You Down

 Caffeine has a half-life of about five hours, meaning that “harmless” 4 p.m. espresso is still buzzing in your system well into the night.
 Sure, you might think you can sleep just fine after an evening coffee, but your nervous system knows better.
-It keeps you from reaching those deep, restorative sleep stages—so even if you technically sleep, you don’t wake up feeling refreshed.
+It keeps you from reaching those deep, restorative sleep stages, so you don’t wake up feeling refreshed, even if you technically sleep.

 Image by Freepik